 In France, student residences are run by an independent organisation, the Centre Régional des Œuvres Universitaires et Scolaires (CROUS).
-The International Relations Office at the University of Valenciennes has signed an agreement with the CROUS.
+The International Student Mobility Support at the University of Valenciennes has signed an agreement with the CROUS.
 The Office can reserve rooms for international students from in two student residences.

 Requests must be handwritten and submitted via the Accommodation Reservation Request Form.
-This form must be sent by post to the International Relations Office.
+This form must be sent by post to the International Student Mobility Support.

 Student residences application deadlines:

 - 31st May for students arriving for the Autumn semester.

 - 15th November for those arriving for the Spring semester.

 - Information on the two CROUS residences

 - Lille CROUS student residences guide

 The UVHC joined the network HousingAnywhere.com, a peer-to-peer platform where international students can rent rooms.
 As a student coming to our university, you can find student accomodation on www.HousingAnywhere.com.
 Through this student housing platform you can find and book safely a room from our outgoing students.
 Besides, it allows you to offer your room to foreign students in your home city.
 As an exchange student your search for housing possibilities on this website is for free, just in case of a concrete booking of a room or a flat an administrative charge has to be paid to Housing Anywhere.